rmculpepper/swig/racket.md

 ## Obligations

-The interface module must insert into the "header" section a definition of `foreign-lib` and `define-foreign`, where `foreign-lib` is a variable whose value is the FFI library reference and `define-foreign` is a definition form compatible with those produced by `define-ffi-definer`.
+The interface module must insert into the "rktheader" section a definition of `foreign-lib` and `define-foreign`, where `foreign-lib` is a variable whose value is the FFI library reference and `define-foreign` is a definition form compatible with those produced by `define-ffi-definer`.
 For example:

-    %insert("header") %{
+    %insert("rktheader") %{
     (define foreign-lib (ffi-lib "libexample.so"))
     (define-ffi-definer define-foreign foreign-lib
       #:default-make-fail make-not-available)